gorkhadev/gorkha.dev/syllabus/ruby/section-three/hash.md

 ## Updating existing element in a Hash

-Suppose, you want to update the value of existing element.
-You can do so by using following syntax:
+Suppose that you want to update the value of an existing element.
+You can do so by using the following syntax:

 ```ruby
 language = { name: 'Ruby', birth_year: 1995, type: 'language', latest_version: "2.7" }